 I’ve always enjoyed the development process as much as the final result.
 Whether it was designing underwater inspection robots in my previous career or building hand wired ‘point to point’ valve amplifiers in my spare time, the quest to keep everything as simple as possible is a goal in itself.

 My work incorporates a mix of salvaged, repurposed and fresh ingredients.
 The materials of choice being concrete and steel.
 My engineering background has a big influence on my work, an emphasis on over-engineering add a hard edged, industrial feel.

 A love of mid 20th century Brutalist concrete design shows in my simple forms and use of materials.
-The production method I use draw on a wealth of hands-on design and build experience, from high precision machined components, to raw concrete cast in handmade moulds.
+The production methods I use draw on a wealth of hands-on design experience, from high precision machined components, to raw concrete cast in handmade moulds.

 My passion for design and engineering coupled with a need for a more creative outlet drove me to establish Brutal Design, with a focus on the design and creation of Brutalist inspired concrete lighting, furniture, interior elements and experimental creations.
 This site will be the showcase for my current concrete design projects, builds, ideas and experiments.

 At Brutal Design I measure out the ingredients to the gram when creating concrete elements.
 But due to the nature of the production methods used to produce cast concrete, there will always be subtle variations in the surface finish.
 These random variations create uniqueness in every casting.

 Many variables other than my mix recipe can effect the cured concrete colour and texture, including the absorbency of the mould material, the duration the curing concrete stays in the mould or shuttering, the level of vibration to release trapped air, to list just a few.